 The corporate governance committee (the "Committee") is responsible for receiving and reviewing the candidates and recommending to the Board the hiring of executive management, or the appointment or election of directors of the Corporation.
 In addition, the Committee considers and recommends the opportunity to create new functions in the Corporation, analyses the needs of the Board if there are any vacancies and recommends the dismissal of a director or a member of the executive management, if necessary.
 The Board selects nominees for election to the Board, after having considered the advice and input of the Committee and having carefully reviewed and assessed the professional competencies and skills, personality and other qualities of each proposed candidate, including the time and energy that the candidate can devote to the task, and the contribution that the candidate can bring to the Board's dynamic.

-The Committee is currently composed of three members: John G. Booth (chairman of the Committee), Keith Philip Brill and Frank Hodgson.
+The Committee is currently composed of four members: John G. Booth (chairman of the Committee), Keith Frank Hodgson, Eduardo Loret de Mola Lavalle and Steven Zadka.